 If your website is of high quality with interesting content, then there must be more and more visitors become your loyal readers, which means the average number of daily visitors, page views, and daily downloads you have previously estimated will increase significantly, and the amount of bandwidth needed will also increase accordingly.
 In a word, you need to plan for the future and give your website a room to grow.

 If you are not satisfied with how your website looks like, then you may change its layout.
-But remember that this practice may increase the size of your web page, thus result in more usage of bandwidth.
+But remember that this practice may increase the size of your web page, thus resulting in more usage of bandwidth.

 In fact, the bandwidth is just like a highway, if you are the only car on a highway, then you can travel very quickly.
 But if there are too many cars available, you will be stuck in the middle and travel very slowly, for all of the lanes are being used up.
 Therefore, calculating the bandwidth and plan ahead is pretty important.